Quantum estimation bound of Gaussian matrix permanent: Introduction

-Almost three decades ago, Peter Shor~\cite{Shor1999} discovered a celebrated polynomial time quantum algorithm for integer factorisation.
-Although the best-known classical algorithm for integer factorisation scales quasi-exponentially, the problem's computational complexity has not been settled yet.
-Therefore, we cannot claim quantum supremacy~\cite{Harrow2017} clearly with Shor's quantum algorithm.
-For factoring an $L$-bit number, it requires $\mathcal{O}(L)$ qubits and $\mathcal{O}(L^{3})$ quantum gate operations mainly for the quantum Fourier transform (QFT).
-The current classical factoring limit is about two thousand bits.
-Therefore, implementing Shor's quantum algorithm for factoring large integer numbers requires a fault-tolerant error-correcting universal quantum computer, which cannot be built in the near term due to technical challenges.
-Nevertheless, we cannot show quantum supremacy with Grover's search algorithm~\cite{Grover1996} because it can only achieve a quadratic speedup compared to the best-known classical algorithm.
-Consequently, other problems, which can provide clear computational complexity proofs and are implementable without expensive quantum subroutines like the QFT, are expected to demonstrate quantum computers' computational superiority against their classical counterparts.
+Almost three decades ago, Peter Shor~\cite{Shor1999} discovered a celebrated polynomial-time quantum algorithm for integer factorization.
+Although the best-known classical algorithm for integer factorization scales quasi-exponentially, the problem's computational complexity still needs to be settled.
+Thus, claiming quantum supremacy with Shor's quantum algorithm is unclear~\cite{Harrow2017}.
+Moreover, implementing Shor's quantum algorithm for factoring large integer numbers takes a lot of work.